thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	01:24:00 PM 14 11 --> total users unfollowed from angelinajolie143 - 100
+-	01:22:43 PM 14 11 --> More following detected for angelinajolie143.
+Starting unfollow process
 -	01:18:45 PM 14 11 --> posted with username shraddha.kapoor.sweet
 -	01:18:44 PM 14 11 --> some error with posting having username manushi.chillar.insta
 -	01:18:36 PM 14 11 --> some error with posting having username urvashirautela26